chelseanbr/between-the-lines-hotels/README.md

 ### How will you present your work?
 I would like people to be able to interact with my work through a flask dashboard.
 I want them to be able to try uploading their own hotel review text to try out my finished hotel rating predictor and see if the rating my classifier predicts matches with what rating they would give based on the review.
 In addition, I would provide hotel recommendations
 ### What are your data sources?
 What is the size of your dataset, and what is your storage format?
-My data sources for the Tripadvisor hotel reviews would be my scraped data in csv files stored in multiple folders.
-From my previous capstone, I had 500k reviews, so I will work on possibly doubling the size.
+My data sources for the Tripadvisor hotel reviews is my own scraped data in csv files stored in multiple folders.
+From my previous capstone, I had 500k reviews, so I will work on doubling the size.
 ### What are potential problems with your capstone?
-The potential problems with my capstone are the “cold start” problem for recommenders, because I will likely have only one or very few reviews for the majority of users in my data.
+The potential problems with my capstone are not achieving as high accuracy due to the amount of time it takes to train neural networks.
 ### What is the next thing you need to work on?
 The next thing I need to work on is scraping more data and making sure it will meet my new needs for a recommender system.